jjaxse2017/scorched-earth-3d/readme.md

 make install

+#add the following to /etc/security/limits.conf

+@audio - rtprio 99

+@audio - memlock 83274202

+@audio - nice -10

+#add the following to /etc/security/limits.d/99-realtime.conf

+@realtime   -  rtprio     99

+@realtime   -  memlock    unlimited

+sudo groupadd realtime

+#be sure to use your login id for 'yourUserID'

+sudo usermod -a -G realtime yourUserID

+#Run the jackd in a seperate terminal

+jackd -r -d alsa -r 44100

-run the scorched3d or scorched3dc in console (I had to configure with scorched3d and play with scorched3dc)
+run the scorched3d to setup and the scorched3dc in the terminal (I had to configure with scorched3d and play with scorched3dc)

 #the game expects the data files to be in /usr/local/games/scorched3d/share just copy the data directory over and it should work